-Evan Flowers is a disputes partner who focuses his practice on white collar defence and investigations.
-Originally a criminal defence trial lawyer, he advises individuals and multinationals in the highest value and highest profile multi-jurisdictional matters.
+Evan Flowers focuses his practice on white collar defense and investigations.
+Originally a criminal defense trial lawyer, he advises individuals and multinationals in the highest value and highest profile multi-jurisdictional matters.

-Representations include prosecutions, investigations, AML advisory and compliance matters in a vast range of sectors over the last decade, including financial services, healthcare and pharma, telecoms, defence, aviation, energy & commodities, construction, gaming, technology and consumables.
-His matters often involve bribery and corruption, securities fraud, antitrust cartel and market manipulation issues giving rise to multi-agency investigations.
+His representations include prosecutions, investigations, AML advisory and compliance matters in a vast range of sectors over the last decade, including financial services, healthcare and pharma, telecoms, defence, aviation, energy and commodities, construction, gaming, technology and consumables.
+Mr. Flowers' matters often involve bribery and corruption, securities fraud, antitrust cartel and market manipulation issues giving rise to multi-agency investigations.

-Mr. Flowers also advises on harm minimisation strategies for high-risk commercial transactions and strategic investments, including M&A activity and corporate restructurings.
-He was a key member of the Airbus legal team that secured a landmark Deferred Prosecution Agreement – the first co-ordinated settlement between the UK, US and French prosecuting authorities in history.
+Mr. Flowers also advises on harm minimization strategies for high-risk commercial transactions and strategic investments, including M&A activity and corporate restructurings.
+He was a key member of the Airbus legal team that secured a landmark Deferred Prosecution Agreement – the first coordinated settlement between the UK, U.S. and French prosecuting authorities in history.

 The Legal 500 UK 2023 lists Mr. Flowers as a key lawyer for Regulatory Investigations and Corporate Crime.
 He was named as a white collar “Rising Star” by Euromoney in its 2021 Expert Guide, based on his outstanding reputation among clients and industry leaders.

 - Airbus SE in a global investigation into allegations of fraud, bribery and corruption, and subsequent coordinated settlements with the UK Serious Fraud Office, French Parquet National Financier, U.S. Department of Justice and U.S. Department of State.